This post may contain affiliate links. As an Amazon associate, I may earn a commission from any qualifying links (at no additional cost to you).

 Side note: I would recommend keeping this idea a secret until it’s completely ready to go.
-You know how you mention a fun idea to a kid and they’re like, “Let’s do it now!” but there’s a bunch of planning, prep, and set up required?
+You know how you mention a fun idea to a kid and they’re like, “Let’s do it now!” but there’s a bunch of set up required?

 If you and your little scalawags are ready to find some booty of your own, here are 6 ideas to help you set up an exciting treasure hunt!